 The Department of Psychiatry and Behavioral Sciences offers extensive educational opportunities for medical students, residents and postdoctoral professionals.
 Faculty committed to resident education and training, top-notch facilities and opportunities for diverse patient care, research and academic pursuits make UC Davis an ideal place to train.

-The Department offers ACGME-accredited training programs in general psychiatry, and child and adolescent.
-The Department also offers two combined training programs, combined family practice/psychiatry and combined internal medicine/psychiatry for residents interested in board certification in both specialties.
+The Department offers ACGME-accredited training programs in general psychiatry, and child and adolescent psychiatry.
+The Department also offers combined training in family practice/psychiatry and internal medicine/psychiatry for residents interested in board certification in both specialties.
+There is a research track that provides specialized research training within the general psychiatry residency.

 The Department offers a one-year fellowship in psychosomatic medicine.
 The educational objectives of the program are to develop the fellow's clinical expertise and, through the fellow's teaching and liaison efforts, to increase the mental health skills and knowledge of non-psychiatric physicians and medical center staff.

-The Department has postgraduate opportunities in psychology.
-In conjunction with the Sacramento County Division of Mental Health, psychology fellows provide psychological services in a variety of settings including an adult inpatient service, an adult outpatient service, and a children's outpatient service.
-Postdoctoral research opportunities include research in autism, schizophrenia, psychopathology and sleep, among others.
+In cooperation with the Sacramento County Division of Mental Health, child psychology fellowship provide psychological services in a variety of settings including an adult inpatient service, an adult outpatient service, and a children's outpatient service.

 The Department of is strongly committed to medical student education.
 The integration of psychiatry into all levels of medical student education also provides excellent preparation for students interested in psychiatry.